sksk577/Hello-World---Hard/README.md

 *Matgo.py*
 ```
 This program is a gamble program which called 'matgo' in Korea.
+To play this game, you must follow some rules:
 ```

 *Lottery_2.py*
 ```
+This program is gambler simulation program containing daylotto.py, Matgo.py, etc.
+In this program, you will be a gambler who have a goal - Earn lot of money!

+NOTICE for Korean user : This program's korean name is '주갤러 시뮬레이션'
 ```
 ## Screenshot

 ### Lottery.py
 ![Screenshot1](./Screenshot1.PNG)
 ### Matgo.py